DIY-able/MqttTinyController/README.md

 - GP16, GP17 are defined as Relay
 - GP18, GP19 are defined as Momentary Relay
 - GP0, GP1, GP2, GP3 are defined as Contact Switch
-- Client is defined as any client (e.g. MQTT web client, MQTT CLI, mobile app (such as "IoT MQTT Panel")
+- Client is defined as any client, e.g. MQTT web client, MQTT CLI, mobile app (such as "IoT MQTT Panel")
 - MQTT broker is defined as any MQTT broker (e.g. HiveHQ or Mosquitto)

 ### Action A: Turn on a relay on GP16 (with MFA disabled)